sunnydsouza/sample-repo-github-actions/.github/CONTRIBUTING.md

 ### Branching strategy

-Specific Branching strategy has been defined on this project where **NO COMMITS** are done directly into `master` branch.
+Specific Branching strategy has been defined on this project where **NO COMMITS** are done directly into `main` or `master` branch.

 There are 3 main branches:
 - `develop`: All feature branches will be merged into this branch after `Pull Request` review.
 - `release`: When `develop` branch is clean and all CI tests are **green**, then `develop` branch will be merged into this branch via `Pull Request`.
 After merge, a `beta` release of version would published to Maven central.
-- `master`: After successful Beta testing, `release` branch will then be merged into `master` via `Pull Request`.
+- `main` or `master`: After successful Beta testing, `release` branch will then be merged into `master` via `Pull Request`.
 After merge, final release version cut would published to Maven central.

 ### Working on open tickets